-What are Quad Film Posters?
+What Are Quad Film Posters?

-They are landscape in appearance and measure thirty inches by forty inches, although some can be a little smaller in size, especially certain titles made for the London underground which are around two inches smaller on both sides.
-One particular example of this is the quad for Halloween.
+They are landscape in appearance and measure thirty inches by forty inches.
+Although some can be a little smaller in size, especially certain titles made for the London underground which are around two inches smaller on both sides.
+One particular example of this is the quad for John Carpenter’s Halloween.

 Most posters after 1980 were still folded but there are a lot more examples of rolled posters from this era than before 1980.
-Rolled posters before 1980 are scarcer, however some do exist as they were kept back by employees of the printing firms, passed to studio executives and even given to the artists who created the posters.
+Rolled posters before 1980 are scarcer, however some do exist as they were kept back by employees of the printing firms.
+These were passed to studio executives and even given to the artists who created the posters.

 It is extremely rare to find rolled posters previous to 1950 and I have only seen a few dozen of these in my twenty years of collecting.

 Print runs for posters varied from three thousand to ten thousand plus.
 This was dependant on the title and how many cinemas picked the film up.
 A film like Star Wars for example, would have had print runs of over ten thousand.
 Independent distribution companies would re-release films to small cinemas with a re-release poster.
 These can be very scarce and more often than not have a less desirable image than the first release poster.